 East Calgary is a primarily residential district between Atlantic Avenue and the Bow River, and it was part of Calgary's original town limits.
 Its developers planned an exclusive neighbourhood with a never-built riverfront avenue along the Bow.
-The area developed more modestly, and New Street was created from a lane in 1900.
+The area developed more modestly, and New Street was created in 1900 to provide access to riverfront lots.
 The neighbourhood's most prominent resident was A.E.
-Cross, who founded the brewery and represented the East Calgary constituency in the North-West Territories legislature from 1898 to 1902.
-His family home, which was named "The Brewery," remains extant.
+Cross, who founded the brewery and represented the East Calgary constituency in the North-West

+Territories legislature from 1898 to 1902.
+His family home, which was named "Brewery House," remains extant.

 East Calgary will continue to function as predominantly residential to the north of 9 Avenue SE.
-To the south of 9 Avenue SE, Brewery Flats opportunities for residential.
-Development on the Brewery-Rail site will require additional planning prior to comprehensive redevelopment.
+To the south of 9 Avenue SE, Brewery Flats opportunities for residential development on the Brewery-Rail site will require additional planning prior to comprehensive redevelopment.

-- 2.6.1 An Emergency Response Station may be located as shown on Map 3: CommunityCharacteristics and Attributes. - 2.6.2 The Emergency Response Station site should incorporate at-grade active uses along 12 Street SE. - 2.6.3 Residential development should be designed to support laneway housing and/or live/work with at-grade units to activate the lane: - a. between 8 Avenue SE and 9 Avenue SE; and - b. south of 11 Avenue SE, between 12 Street and 13 Street SE. - 2.6.4 8 Avenue SE between 8 Street SE and 12 Street SE should be designed to be a shared street for both motorized and non-motorized transportation. - 2.6.5 Land south of 17 Avenue SE, between 13 Street SE and 15 Street SE that contain the original Calgary Brewing and Malting Company building (the Brewery-Rail Lands) should be comprehensively developed through an outline plan and/or master plan to: - a. reflect the industrial history of the Brewery Flats area; - b. incorporate year-round publicly accessible soft and hardscaped spaces; - c. incorporate uses that activate the Main Street; - d. consider how to incorporate renewable and district energy features; - e. step down to lower scale categories toward the Main Street; and - f. reduce noise, vibration and visual impact of adjacent heavy rail along the Main Street. - 2.6.6 Development between 12 Street SE and 13 Street SE, abutting the rail corridor should: - a. not exceed 20 storeys; - b. step down to lower scale categories towards 11 Avenue SE; and - c. provide pedestrian and cyclist connections to the Inglewood / Ramsay LRT station.
+- 2.6.1 An Emergency Response Station may be located as shown on Map 3: CommunityCharacteristics and Attributes. - 2.6.2 The Emergency Response Station site should: - a. incorporate at-grade active uses along 12 Street SE and; - b. incorporate multi-residential uses above-grade. - 2.6.3 Residential development should be designed to support laneway housing and/or live/work with at-grade units to activate the lane at locations including: - a. between 8 Avenue SE and 9 Avenue SE; and - b. south of 11 Avenue SE, between 12 Street and 13 Street SE. - 2.6.4 8 Avenue SE between 8 Street SE and 12 Street SE should be designed transition to be a shared street over time for both motorized and non-motorized transportation. - 2.6.5 Land south of 17 Avenue SE, between 13 Street SE and 15 Street SE that contain the original Calgary Brewing and Malting Company building (the Brewery-Rail Lands) should be comprehensively developed through an outline plan and/or master planning process to: - a. reflect the industrial history of the Brewery Flats area; - b. incorporate year-round publicly accessible soft and hardscaped spaces; - incorporate pedestrian and cyclist connections to the Ramsay/Inglewood LRT Station; - d. incorporate uses that activate the Main Street; - e. consider how to incorporate renewable and district energy features; - f. step down to lower scale categories toward the Main Street; and - g. reduce noise, vibration and visual impact of adjacent heavy rail along the Main Street. - 2.6.6 Development between 12 Street SE and 13 Street SE, abutting the rail corridor should: - a. not exceed 20 storeys; - b. step down to lower scale categories towards 11 Avenue SE; and - c. provide pedestrian and cyclist connections to the Ramsay/Inglewood LRT station.

-2.7 Mills Estate, Grandview and Scotsman's Hill
+2.7 Mills Estate, Grandview, and Scotsman's Hill

-The Scotsman's Hill neighbourhood occupies the southern portion of its namesake natural feature, and it has two well-documented connections to Scotland.
-Both Angus Fraser, who farmed on its northern portion in the 1880s, and William Thompson Ramsay (1857-1921), who subdivided most of this southern portion in 1912, were born in Scotland.
-Fraser, who managed the local Hudson's Bay Company post in the 1870s and 1880s, might be the Scot for whom Scotsman's Hill is named as he was its namesake when it was called Fraser's Hill.
-The current name might instead refer to the escarpment's view of Stampede Park.
-The names "Scotsman's Hill" and "the Scotsman's Grandstand" were in use by the 1940s and possibly earlier.
+The Scotsman's Hill neighbourhood occupies the southern portion of its namesake natural feature.
+The name 'Scotsman's Hill' and 'the Scotsman's Grandstand' were in use by the 1940s and possibly earlier.
 Enmax Park, which is part of Stampede Park, is located at the bottom of the escarpment, along the Elbow River.